Cognigy/Documentation/docs/en/docs/insights/global-filter.md

   <figcaption>Filter icon with tooltip</figcaption>
 </figure>

 Global filter always will be available no matter where you navigate.
-Once you have changed the filters, all of the data visualized in any location will respect your filter configuration.
+Once you have changed the filters, all the data visualized in any location will respect your filter configuration.

 <figure>
   <img class="image-center" src="{{config.site_url}}insights/images/06794a7-Global_filter_1_250.png" width="100%" />